-22-20 Low Power Auto Set-up

-Start of auto set-up of power data for No-Flow Power tuning.

-Орион.
-1 direction ZIII [0] OFF [1] Enabled When set for Enabled, an auto set-up sequence is activated d, automatically setting speed to approx. 50% and 85% of rated motor speed (4-13 Motor Speed High Limit [RPM], 4-14 Motor Speed High Limit [Hz Limit [Hz]).
-At those two speeds, the power consum consumption is automatically measured and stored.
-Before enabling Auto Set-up: 1.
-Close valve(s) in order to create a no- flow condition 2.
-The Adjustable frequency drive must be set for Open-Loop (1-00 Configuration Mode).
-Note that it is important also to set 1-03 Torque Characteristics.
+22-20 Low Power Auto Set-up Start of auto set-up of power data for No-Flow Power tuning.
+Option: Function: [0] OFF Enabled | When set for Enabled, an auto set-up sequence is [1] activated, automatically setting speed to approx. 50% and 85% of rated motor speed (4-13 Motor Speed High Limit [RPM], 4-14 Motor Speed High Limit [Hz]).
+At those two speeds, the power consumption is automatically measured and stored.
+Before enabling Auto Set-up: Close valve(s) in order to create a no-flow condition The adjustable frequency drive must be set for open-loop (1-00 Configuration Mode).